aimlessaugustus/iot-agriculture/README.md

 - When off, it turns on only when level falls strictly below `TARGET`.
 - MQTT variant also supports `on/off/auto` commands.

+## Temperature warning

+- The dashboard provides a simple temperature status.
+When the measured temperature exceeds 30°C (RHS upper limit for many UK crops) the `/sensor` endpoint returns a non-null `warning` string and the web UI displays a red warning; otherwise the dashboard shows "Good".
+This gives a quick visual cue for potentially harmful heat conditions.

 ## Notes & Troubleshooting

 - If using the camera on UNO R4, install the UNO R4‑compatible ArduCAM fork and keep the JPEG size definition small.